Jozwiaczek/smart-door/README.md

 	- **Add sample for user**: This will add the specified number of photos to an existing user.
 	- **Delete user**: This can remove a specific user from your list.
 	- **Show list of users**: This shows id, nicknames and the number of samples for each user
-	- **Face training**: Every time you want your changes (adding a user, adding samples or deleting a user) to be taken into account when recognizing faces, you must use a trainer.
+	- **Run trainer**: Every time you want your changes (adding a user, adding samples or deleting a user) to be taken into account when recognizing faces, you must use a trainer.
 	- **Quit program**

 > After each, adding a user or samples or removing a user, the program asks if you want to use a trainer.